-First up, let me say that I think when it comes to building links transparency is very important.
+First up, let me say that I think when it comes to Link Building transparency is very important.

 Many SEO agencies and Link Providers mask what they do with good reason they don’t want you to really know how they gain links (I wonder why…).